kYroL01/WIFSS/README.md

 # WIFSS
-WIFSS is not a file sharing server
+WIFSS Is not a File Sharing Server